An -category is the special case of -category for .

 It is best known now through a geometric definition of higher category.

-Models include * the definition by Carlos Simpson and Tamsamani; * the definition in terms of n-fold Segal spaces; * a definition in terms of scaled simplicial sets, following Verity’s simplicial model for weak omega-categories by Jacob Lurie (see reference below)
+a definition in terms of scaled simplicial sets, following Verity’s simplicial model for weak omega-categories by Jacob Lurie (see reference below)

 See also the list of all definitions of higher categories at (∞,n)-category.